 Summary:

-The Bogota Public School District in New Jersey is home to two elementary schools serving students from grades K-5.
-The data reveals some notable differences between the two schools, with Lillian M. Steen Elementary emerging as the stronger-performing school in the district.
+The Bogota Public School District in New Jersey is home to two elementary schools serving grades K-5.
+Based on the available data, there is a notable performance disparity between the two schools, with Lillian M. Steen Elementary School consistently outperforming E. Roy Bixby Elementary School in academic proficiency and statewide rankings.

 Thank you for your feedback!